alvaroloes/enumer/README.md

 There are four boolean flags: `json`, `text`, `yaml` and `sql`.
 You can use any combination of them (i.e. `enumer -type=Pill -json -text`),

-For enum string representation transformation the `transform` and `trimprefix` flags were added (i.e. `enumer -type=MyType -json -transform=snake`).
+To transform the enum string representation the `transform` and `trimprefix` flags were added (i.e. `enumer -type=MyType -json -transform=snake`).
-Possible transform values are `snake` and `kebab` for transformation to snake_case and kebab-case accordingly.
+The possible transform values are:

+- lower - mytypevalue

+- upper - MYTYPEVALUE

+- json - myTypeValue

+- snake - my_type_value

+- snakeu - MY_TYPE_VALUE

+- kebab - my-type-value

+- kebabu - MY-TYPE-VALUE

 The default value for `transform` flag is `noop` which means no transformation will be performed.

 If a prefix is provided via the `trimprefix` flag, it will be trimmed from the start of each name (before it is transformed).
 If a name doesn't have the prefix it will be passed unchanged.

+The -ignorecase and -numeric flags allow more permissive conversions from a string to an enum value:

+- ignorecase

+  Ignores the case of the input string.
+This won't work if any of your enum names differ only by case.

+- numeric

+  In addition to converting from a name string, the conversion will also handle an input string that is a number matching the enum value.
+So the string "4" would translate to the enum that has the value 4.

 ## Inspiring projects
 * [Stringer](https://godoc.org/golang.org/x/tools/cmd/stringer)